Loops

 a given number of iterations like the for loop, the while loop executes

-while a given condition
+while a given condition is true.

-Similar to the for loop, you can use break
+Similar to the for loop, you can use break and continue to control the

 while loop’s execution.